schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 future use to unallocated, and 225/8 - 231/8 should be moved from multicast to unallocated.
 127.1.0.0/16 and up should be added.

-IANA is directed also to prepare the these address spaces to be available as reverse DNS space in in-addr.arpa.
+IANA is also requested to prepare the these address spaces to be available as reverse DNS space in in-addr.arpa.

 # Security Considerations